-New Mexico may change sales tax sourcing rules, tax marketplace and remote sales and digital goods
+New Mexico may change sales tax sourcing rules, tax marketplace and remote sales, and tax digital goods

 Several significant sales tax* changes are currently under consideration in New Mexico.
 The Land of Enchantment is looking to change how sales are sourced in New Mexico, which would impact the rate of tax applied to each transaction.
 Legislators also hope to tax remote sales, hold marketplace facilitators liable for tax on all transactions made through the marketplace, and tax digital products.